Things To Do In Irkutsk; My Trans-Siberian Adventure

-I guess it could be said that this is actually my first leg of the Trans Siberian route with my 30 hour Beijing to Ulaan Batataar and my 36 hour Ulaan Bataar to Irkustk journeys strictly being the Trans Mongolian express, whichever you look at it it was certainly my first stop in Russia, my first experience of a country I’ve dreamed about visiting since I was a kid and my first realization that I’m not in Asia anymore.
+I guess it could be said that this was actually my first leg of the Trans Siberian route with my 30 hour Beijing to Ulaan Batataar and my 36 hour Ulaan Bataar to Irkutsk journeys strictly being the Trans Mongolian Express.
+Whichever you look at it it was certainly my first stop in Russia, my first experience of a country I’ve dreamed about visiting since I was a kid and my first realization that I’m not in Asia anymore.
+So, time to make the most of the experience.
+Hop off the Trans Siberian train at the first opportunity, and check out all the things to do in Irkutsk, Russia:

-After the luxury of my 4 bed cabin into Irkutsk, arriving at 7am, I spent an hour and a half trying to hunt down my hostel (IF hostel, great place), 20kgs on my back, -5 degrees outside and not a word of English spoken by the overwhelming majority of locals, this certainly finally felt like Siberia.
-And despite the uncomfortable situation I was in, I was still loving it.
+After the luxury of my 4-bed (2nd class) cabin into Irkutsk, arriving at 7 am, I spent an hour and a half trying to hunt down my hostel (IF hostel, great place), 20kgs on my back, -5 degrees outside and not a word of English spoken by the overwhelming majority of locals, this certainly finally felt like Siberia.
+And despite the uncomfortable situation I was in, I was still loving the thought of finally being in Russia for the first time!

 After wandering around aimlessly I managed to stumble across my hostel, Dimitri the computer programming Russian hipster who owner the hostel hooked us up with maps, a great wifi connection (allowing me to write and post this, deal with advertisers etc) and some ideas on where to go.
-I knew I was saving Lake Baikal for tomorrow (LINK) so a day sightseeing in my first Russian city was on the cards, there are few better ways to experience a new city or country than pounding the streets for a few hours, so that’s exactly what I did.
-Here are 5 great things to see in Irkutsk:
+I knew I was saving Lake Baikal for tomorrow so a day sightseeing in my first Russian city was on the cards, there are few better ways to experience a new city or country than pounding the streets for a few hours, so that’s exactly what I did.
+And these are the things I found to do in Irkutsk:

 This is what a Cathedral should look like.
-It brighten ups the seafront with it’s golden spires and Russian architecture.
+It brightens ups the seafront with its golden spires and Russian architecture.
 The whole area around the cathedral is pretty nice with monasteries, smaller churches and government buildings but the Cathedral steals the show.
+Easy to reach by foot, and free to enter.

 The architecture and Soviet statutes everywhere!

-I was trying to decide which should be the fifth thing to include so I kopped out and included everything.
-With this being my first stop in Russia I was so excited to be seeing everything, from Lenin and Karl Marx Street, to the communist statues dotted around the city, to the oh so very Russian buildings like the train station and former parliament.
+Irkutsk is VERY Russian.
+So rather than listing every Church and Soviet building, and rather than you spending your time here chasing one after another, just go for a long walk in the city, around the waterfront for a few hours..
+With this being my first stop in Russia I was so excited to be seeing everything, from Lenin and Karl Marx Street to the Communist statues dotted around the city, to the oh so very Russian buildings like the train station and former parliament.
 Just follow the walking path suggested (there are signs everywhere) and you’ll get a chance to soak it all in.

-I’m off to Omsk, and then on to Astana Kazakhstan next but I can’t speak highly enough of Irkutsk.
-Ignore the haters, put this on your itinerary when you’re jumping on the Trans Siberian and go easy on the vodka, a messy, messy night ensued after the sight seeing!
+Next stop on my trans-siberian adventure is Omsk, and then I’m taking a detour and moving to Astana, Kazakhstan next but I can’t speak highly enough of Irkutsk.
+Don’t just stay on the train for the whole 7-10 days, use it as a time to explore Russia, and put all the things to do in Irkutsk on your your itinerary when you’re jumping on the Trans Siberi.
+Also go easy on the vodka, a messy, messy night ensued after our sightseeing day here!
+Hit up Broadway bar, followed by either Stratosfera or Megapolis after.
+Crazy times.
 Happy travels!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!